HyagoOliveira/InputSystem/README.md

 * Set the **Input Path** or **Input Reference** attribute and Play the game.

 ### Processors
-* **StickDeadzoneProcessor**: clamps an input axis between a minimum and maximum value.
+* **StickDeadzoneClampedProcessor**: clamps a Stick input axis between a minimum and maximum value.
 * **TruncateStickProcessor**: truncates an input axis using an absolute value.

 ### Properties